Jun Ye: Research

+Ye's research focuses on ultracold atoms, ultracold molecules, and laser-based precision measurement.
+In 2018 JILA reported that the 3D quantum gas clock reached a frequency precision of 2.5 × 10^{−19} over 6 hours.

 Such clocks could potentially be used for research into variations in the Earth's gravitational field, searching for particles of dark matter, performing quantum simulations of many-body physics, and investigating the fundamental nature of light and matter.
 He also conducts research on strontium for experiments in quantum information science (collaborating with Mikhail Lukin, Ana Maria Rey, Peter Zoller, and others).

-Ye's other research focuses include ultrastable lasers (which are essential for the mechanics of his atomic clock), frequency combs, and molecular spectroscopy.
-In 2012, his group successfully constructed the world's stablest laser.
-He pioneered the development of direct frequency comb spectroscopy, and also collaborates with Eric Cornell on an experiment aiming to measure the electric dipole moment of the electron using trapped ions.

 Popularization of science

 Ye appeared in the 2018 Netflix documentary The Most Unknown on scientific research directed by Ian Cheney.